temporalio/documentation/docs/tctl/schedule/list.md

 ```

 Note that if you're using Standard Visibility, listing Schedules will currently only include Schedule Ids and no other information.

+The Schedule Specs in the output are canonicalized and might not be in the same form as they were input.